zengbing15/lumos_doc/docs/preparation/setupsystem.md

 id: setupsystem
 title: Set Up the Development Environment
 ---
-This guide will help you get your system set up for building DApps with Lumos.
-If you already have everything installed, read the other guides and walk through the examples to learn the usage of Lumos.
+This guide will help you set up your system for building DApps with Lumos.
+If you already have everything installed, feel free to read the other guides, and walk through the examples to learn the usage of Lumos.

 ## System Requirements

-- Operating System:  CKB DApps can be developed upon Lumos on all major platforms including Linux, Windows, and macOS.
+- Operating System:  CKB DApps can be developed upon Lumos on all major platforms, including Linux, Windows, and macOS.
 - JavaScript runtime environment: [Node.js](https://nodejs.org/en/download/) LTS Version (>=12)
 - Development tools to build native addons: GCC and make
 - JavaScript package manager: Yarn or npm